FAQs

 Does it matter what ethernet cables I use from switch to streamer?

-Firstly, the shorter the better as there is less opportunity for the cable to pick up noise on the final run from switch to streamer and on to the DAC; we provide 0.5m and 1m Cat 6, the latter in case physical constraints like rack space mean 0.5m isn’t enough.
-Secondly, you should avoid using a shielded cable with grounded metal plugs at both ends which will allow the noise to pass along the shield to your streamer - so avoid stock CAT 6A, 7 or 8 cables.
-Surprisingly few shielded cable manufacturers state explicitly whether their cables are grounded at one or both ends; Melco are an exception and their C100 cables are a good choice for between switch and streamer.
-If in doubt, standard CAT6 or similar Unshielded Twisted Pair (UTP) cables will do a fine job, and every Superswitch comes with a 0.5m and a 1m CAT6 cable.
+Secondly, you should avoid using a shielded cable with metal plugs in which the shield is grounded at both ends which will allow the noise to pass along the shield to your streamer - so avoid stock CAT 6A, 7 or 8 cables.
+Surprisingly few shielded cable manufacturers state explicitly whether their cables are grounded at one or both ends.

 How can a network switch, a purely digital device, make any difference to sound quality?